-The alarm will stay on even if the arming element (a door, for example) is immediately closed.
+The alarm will stay on even if the activating element (a door, for example) is immediately closed.

 If the radio is removed from its mounting when the anti-theft alarm is armed the radio will automatically be rendered inoperative!
+(This is indicated by a dashed line across the display.)

-To avoid setting off the alarm unintentionally, do not arm the alarm system in the following situations; e.g.: Auto ferry, auto train, when hitching/unhitching a trailer, or heavy loading/unloading.
+To avoid setting off the alarm unintentionally, do not arm the alarm system in the following situations; e.g.: Auto ferry, auto train, or heavy loading/unloading.
 For this purpose use the valet key and not the master key for locking the vehicle.